-The nutrient-rich beverage also ups the flow of breast milk post-delivery due to its high levels of iron.
+The nutrient-rich beverage also increases the supply of breast milk post-delivery due to its high levels of iron.

-How Much Raspberry Tea You Can Take When Pregnant?
+How Much Raspberry Tea You Can Drink When Pregnant?

 Just as Raspberry herbal tea is rich in antioxidants, nutrients and vitamins, on the hind side, it has its share of downsides too.
 Listed below are the side effects of Raspberry leaf tea in pregnancy.

-- Taking Raspberry leaf tea in the early stages of pregnancy can lead to a miscarriage or could cause preterm labour.
+- Drinking raspberry leaf tea in the early stages of pregnancy can lead to a miscarriage or could cause preterm labour.

 - It is not recommended for people who want to have a caesarean delivery.